 I therefore urge you to plan ahead.
 If you want your Swedish-American family history written as preparation for a trip to Sweden or as a Christmas, birthday, or anniversary gift, be sure to contact me well in advance.

 Payment options include international bank transfer and payment by credit card via PayPal.
+Regardless of the method they choose, clients are responsible for the payment of transfer charges.
 If you commission a study, you will receive details about payment options with your contract.

 The initial payment is usually 50% of the estimated cost.
 You will be invoiced the remaining fee plus any expenses in two steps, the first when the work is about half done and I have sent you an interim report and the second upon completion of the commission.